 And the various series headlined by the blonde bombshell known as Supergirl aka Linda Danvers were mirrored by those of her Earth-Two counterpart Power Girl. aka Karen Starr.
 However, while Linda had mostly solo series in Action Comics, then Adventure Comics, then her first series followed by Superman Family and her concluded self-titled series...
 Karen was featured alongside the Justice Society of America in stories chronicled in All-Star Comics followed by World's Finest Comics and later Infinity Inc. It was with Karen's Infinity allies that her career path mirrored Linda's with the Legion of Super-Heroes, as both were honorary members appearing only on occasion with these lads and lasses.
 While Linda perished during the Crisis on Infinite Earths, although she had a composite clone who still existed, Karen's existence was transferred in a new post-Crisis Earth where Linda ceased to exist.
 Simultaneously, in the original concurrent Earth-Two reality, a Power Girl continued to exist there as well.
 Hence she split in two as had Linda with her clone, and Karen's hundreds of adventures after the Crisis until she returned to her home universe let her life Linda's life and hence have all of Supergirl's adventures in place of her.

 Then there was that one true love, Lois Lane, who had golden age adventures in the backpages of Superman starting in issue #29 through #42, before graduating into a co-star in the Mr. and Mrs. Superman tales in a few issues of "Action Comics" and "Superman" before their continuing series featured in Superman Family #195-222.
-Although not nearly the volume of cases that her Earth-One counterpart had in "Superman's Girl Friend Lois Lane" #1-137, this would be compensated by the adventures of a contemporary of Earth-Two's Lois in Libby Lawrence.
-Libby, also a news reporter, had an alter ego as Liberty Belle, and had dozens of her own tales in Boy Commandos and Star-Spangled Comics.
+Although not nearly the volume of cases that her Earth-One counterpart had in "Superman's Girl Friend Lois Lane" #1-137, this would be compensated by the adventures of a contemporary of Earth-Two's Lois in Jane Arden, also a news reporter.
+She had scores of tales in Quality Comics.
+Jane Arden's Earth-One counterpart Meg Tempest was always a background character in Lois and her friends adventures.